marklogic-community/toolkit-for-excel/README.txt

 the examples provided.
 Examples of search and reuse, as well as a way to add custom metadata to a Word document are provided.

+Note: a copy of MarkLogic_WordAddin.js is placed in /Samples/js.

 Uninstall
 ===========================================================
 Control Panel -> Add/Remove Programs -> MarkLogic_WordAddin -> Remove